First, congratulations for dabbling into the world of offshoring!

 Be friendly and sincere.
 You will be amazed at how you can connect with them instantly.

 5. Hiring the first person they “think” is good for the business.

 Just because you find someone close to what you’re looking for doesn’t mean that you should close your door to other prospective staff.

 The job of a good virtual assistant service provider is to give you the best possible staff that will help you grow your business.

-In VA Platinum, we make your staff take aptitude tests and personality tests and even get their DiSC profile upon your request so we can be sure that they are culturally-adept to work with you.
+In VA Platinum, we let your staff take aptitude tests and personality tests and even get their DiSC profile upon your request so we can be sure that they are culturally adept to work with you.

 Trust me, the clients who have the most “culturally fit” staff took their time in choosing!